Surface water and groundwater, one simulation

-SWATGenX is a watershed simulation platform for scenario analysis, what-if modeling, and hydrologic forecasting across U.S. watersheds — connecting continental datasets to both rapid screening and full SWAT+ simulation projects.
+SWATGenX is a watershed simulation platform for scenario analysis, what-if modeling, and hydrologic research across U.S. watersheds — connecting continental datasets to calibrated, validated SWAT+ and coupled SWAT+MODFLOW-6 simulation models you can trust and extend.
+Where groundwater matters, the coupled models exchange recharge and discharge with a full 3D MODFLOW 6 grid every simulation day.

 Not a substitute for site-specific hydraulic certification or all groundwater/surface coupling problems.
 SWATGenX links screening to SWAT+ continuous simulation for watershed-scale planning—not every hydrologic use case.